Exclusive Services

 Tele-Treatment and Screening for Co-Occurring Disorders

 Addiction care requires specialized expertise and experience due to its complex nature.
-At Planting Seeds Behavioral Health, I recognize that true recovery goes beyond just stopping substance use—it’s about healing the whole person: physically, emotionally, mentally, and spiritually.
+At Planting Seeds Behavioral Health, we recognize that true recovery goes beyond just stopping substance use—it’s about healing the whole person: physically, emotionally, mentally, and spiritually.

 Co-occurring mental health disorders must be identified and treated to improve outcomes.
-I often see individuals exhaust themselves trying to determine whether their addiction or mental illness came first.
+We often see individuals exhaust themselves trying to determine whether their addiction or mental illness came first.
 The truth is, that answer may never be clear—but what matters most is addressing the symptoms and challenges in the present.

 Together, we focus on healing by integrating comprehensive screening, diagnosis, online supportive talk therapy, and medication management.
 By combining these approaches, we lay the foundation for lasting transformation and a renewed, fulfilling life.